 Drawback: Although Zoho has collaboration features, roles, and approvals, they’re pretty simple and don’t fit more complicated workflows.

 Takeaway: Zoho’s strong suit is analytical reports and many data-driven approaches to social media marketing.
-So if you are looking for a smart post planner, try Zoho.

-Its multi-platform publishing option saves a lot of time regarding content planning and helps you stay consistent across all channels.
+Its multi-platform publishing option saves a lot of time regarding content planning and helps you stay consistent across all social channels.

 Besides, Agorapulse works as a project management tool where teams can collaborate, assign posts to each other, and leave comments to tweak copy or visuals.